robang74/roberto-a-foglietta/317-ww3-simply-explained-for-dummies.md

 We can also agree that the U.S. has a historical attitude to playing poker on many tables at the same time and quickly leaving those tables in which they are losing too much or in which the counterparty did not buy their bluff (aka their arbitrary narrative or deal-as-a-trap tactic).

-Considering these premises, how the table has turned in favor of Russia explained in the 2nd-last section and the facts interpretation proposed in the last section, we can agree that once the U.S. has taken the most from Ukraine and then left them behind as a problem for Russia, the next goal would be to leverage the Biden's era European leadership to squeeze the most from Europe.
+Considering these premises, how the table has turned in favour of Russia explained in the 2nd-last section and the facts interpretation proposed in the last section, we can agree that once the U.S. has taken the most from Ukraine and then left them behind as a problem for Russia, the next goal would be to leverage the Biden's era European leadership to squeeze the most from Europe.
 How?

 What's the best way to move from "**against**" to "**with**" Russia and send them an "you too involved" message by Keith Kellogg's words and by the "Times of India" columns in order to leverage the fear of a Soviet-like invasion of Europe?
 Nowadays, Russia is going to take Ukraine but who can grant us that they will stop there?